 Hiking season starts around Banff and Canmore in April.
 Peaks at elevation will still have snow on them so spikes and hiking poles are recommended.
 Grassi Lakes, Grotto Canyon, and Johnston Canyon walks are good all year round.
 Sulphur Mountain is also a good year-round hike.

 Some of the more serious peaks should be saved until late June.
 You can bet anything above 10,000 ft will have snow on it until late July.
 These should only be attempted by people with proper hiking and scrambling experience.
-If in doubt I like to check AllTrails for up to date trip information.

 When is the Best Time To Visit the Canadian Rockies for Wildlife